PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 ### Stopping the Snapshotter Lite Node

-  - To stop the node, use the command:
+  - To stop the node, use the command in the terminal:
   ```bash
   pkill -f snapshotter
   ```